-As stated, Lutein is a plant-based pigment.
-It is responsible for the yellow colors of fruits and vegetables, and is present in the highest quantities in dark, leafy greens like spinach, kale, and broccoli.
-We are all born with a certain amount of lutein in our eyes and brain, but here's the kicker: Our bodies don't reproduce Lutein and it is up to us to acquire more of it through our diets.
+Lutein is a plant-based pigment responsible for the yellow colors of fruits and vegetables, and is present in the highest quantities in dark, leafy greens like spinach, kale, and broccoli.
+We are all born with a certain amount of Lutein in our eyes and brain, but here's the kicker: Our bodies don't reproduce Lutein and it is up to us to acquire more of it through our diets.
 This is particularly difficult in 2020 when our food sources are over-farmed, over-manufactured, and declining every year in nutritional value.
 According to USDA data, 1 Bowl of Spinach in 1953 has the same nutritional value as over 43 Bowls of Spinach today.
 That's an 84% loss of nutrition!
 What this means is that even with a healthy diet we don't receive Lutein and the other carotenoids Z and MZ in the quantities our eyes and brains need.
 Consuming carotenoids through your diet is one way to obtain them, but you may also try fortifying your diet with supplements.
-In fact, experts now believe that supplements are necessary in order to maintain optimal carotenoid levels in the eyes and brain.
+In fact, scientists now believe that supplements are necessary in order to maintain optimal carotenoid levels in the eyes and brain.

 Check out the following Brain Blogs articles on the benefits of carotenoids on cognitive functions, brain health, dementia and Alzheimer's disease.